 |b Number of patients treated plus number of patient controls may not equal number of patients enrolled; number of patients enrolled equals number of patients initially recruited/considered by the researchers who conducted a study; number of patients treated equals number of enrolled patients who were given the treatment being studied AND for whom results were reported.|

 A small number of studies have explored the potential for black cohosh extracts to interfere with the metabolism or activity of drugs.
-One group studied the in vivo effect of black cohosh extracts on cytochrome P450 enzymes at doses up to 1,090 mg bid (0.2% triterpene glycosides) and found only weak inhibition of CYP2D6 and no effect on CYP3A4.
-A single case report suggested a possible effect of a black cohosh extract on reducing the cholesterol -lowering effects of statins.
+One group studied the in vivo effect of black cohosh extracts on cytochrome P450 enzymes at doses up to 1,090 mg bid (0.2% triterpene glycosides) and found only weak inhibition of CYP2D6 [

 To assist readers in evaluating the results of human studies of integrative, alternative, and complementary therapies for cancer, the strength of the evidence (i.e., the levels of evidence) associated with each type of treatment is provided whenever possible.
 To qualify for a level of evidence analysis, a study must:

 Separate levels of evidence scores are assigned to qualifying human studies on the basis of statistical strength of the study design and scientific strength of the treatment outcomes (i.e., endpoints) measured.
 The resulting two scores are then combined to produce an overall score.
-A level of evidence score cannot be assigned to black cohosh because there has been insufficient clinical research done.
-For an explanation of the scores and additional information about levels of evidence analysis of CAM treatments for cancer, refer to Levels of Evidence for Human Studies of Integrative, Alternative, and Complementary Therapies
+For an explanation of the scores and additional information about levels of evidence analysis of CAM treatments for cancer, see Levels of Evidence for Human Studies of Integrative, Alternative, and Complementary Therapies.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.